-- Yellow: Timed-Out.
+- Dark purple: Timed-Out.
 A yellow visitor received a call today from someone, but did not accept or decline.
 It is ok to engage these visitors, as they may not have seen the incoming call the first time.

 - Red: Declined.
 A red visitor declined or closed the incoming call that was sent today.

 - Blue: Moved.
 A blue visitor was in an engagement today with you or another operator from your site.
 This visitor has been "Moved".